Care management nurses

 - Orienting new contracted providers to Kaiser Permanente.

-Care management nurses review admission reports and coordinate with hospital social workers and discharge-planning staff to ensure early identification of high-risk patients and timely discharge planning.
+Case management nurses review admission reports and coordinate with hospital social workers and discharge-planning staff to ensure early identification of high-risk patients and timely discharge planning.
 After discharge from acute care facilities, our nurses continue to coordinate care.
 Our nurses also call the patients approximately 48 hours after discharge to ensure that their transition to home is going well and that follow-up appointments have been made.
 If a patient is having difficulty, the care management nurse will facilitate a same-day appointment to avoid readmission to the hospital.

 Emergency Patient Resource and Options Program: